A Super Version of a Theorem of Fricke-Klein: Geometric Interpretations

+The ideal $I_\Gamma$ is generated by the relations induced by $\Gamma$, which tell you that the images of the generators must satisfy the relations of $\Gamma$, because otherwise it would not be a group homomorphism.
+By the quotient nature of $R(\Gamma,G)$ it is not obvious if it is an integral domain, which over $\mathbb{C}$ allows you to identify Specm and Spec.
+This space algebraically classifies all so-called $G$-representations.
+However we do want to quotient out all conjugacy equivalent representations.
+Thus we define \begin{definition} Let $G$ be a reductive algebraic group over $k$ and $\Gamma$ a finitely generated group, then we call the categorical quotient

+the character variety. \end{definition} \begin{remark} If one considers reductive algebraic groups then it turns out that $\operatorname{Specm}(R(\Gamma,G)^G)= \operatorname{Hom}(\Gamma,G)$ is a good categorical quotient and by Nagata's theorem it is finitely generated.
+One should remark, that non-reduced points may still exist.
+Let $\operatorname{Hom}^i(\Gamma,G)$ be the subset of irreducible representations then

-By an earlier theorem, we know that all multilinear invariants are given by traces, thus all these invariants are traces as well. \end{proof} This result can be reinterpreted as the fact that the character variety of the free group on 2 letters of $\operatorname{OSp}(V)$ has 7 independent generators.
-Which is a deviation of the result for $SL(2,\mathbb{C})$. \\ There have been results, where in the real analytic case one can prove, that this space is actually of the expected real dimension $6|4$.
+is a good geometric quotient, i.e. the set corresponds to the set theoretic quotient, where if we now consider fibers of the quotient map, then we will recover the orbits of $G$.
+In general, there should be no expectation, that the full character variety is actually a good geometric quotient, i.e. it is not the orbit space of the representation variety. \end{remark} We can easily see, that there are no obstructions to replacing the algebraic group with an algebraic supergroup. \begin{remark} Seeing how this construction actually only cares about the Hopf algebras, we can also generalize this question to quantum groups.
+This will definitely work if we only consider group relations, that can be manipulated in a way such that no inverses appear, because if we consider the quantum group via algebra-valued matrices, then the inverse does not necessarily live in the same algebra.
+A construction was already given in the physics literature \cite{alekseev1996quantum}.
+We note that for quantum groups one reasons purely in the dual picture of the Hopf algebra, so one has to think about coinvariants of the conjugation coaction. \end{remark} Using this viewpoint, we can reinterpret \ref{main} as the fact that the character variety of the free group on 2 letters of $\operatorname{OSp}(V)$ has 7 independent generators, representing a deviation of the classical result for $SL(2,\mathbb{C})$. \\ There have been results \cite{penner2019decorated}, where in the real analytic case one can prove that this space is actually of the expected real dimension $6|4$.
 One can easily see, why this fails in the algebraic case.
 We have seen that all invariants on the space of matrices, are given by a supertrace.
 We recall that

 and thus we cannot determine any odd generators with the help of traces.
-We can also interpret as an incarnation of the fact, that there is a natural $\mathbb{Z}_2$-action acting on the odd coordinates.
+It is also a consequence of the fact that there is a natural $\mathbb{Z}_2$-action acting on the odd coordinates.
 Explicitly, it is